TB - Tall Bearded Irises

 Standards deep gold, falls white ground with broad band of dark red brown plicata markings, deep gold in center, light brown edge.
 Beards deep yellow.
 Healthy growth.

-FASHION ALERT (Blyth 2010)
+CAFE D'AMOUR (Blyth 2010)